.ICMA File Extension

 What is an ICMA file?

-Assignment file used by InCopy, a word processor that integrates with Adobe InDesign; contains links to a subset of an InDesign parent document (.INDD file), as well as editing permissions for a specific user; used to assign a portion of a document to an editor.
+An ICMA file is an assignment file used by InCopy, a word processor that integrates with Adobe InDesign.
+It contains links to a subset of an InDesign parent document (.INDD file), as well as editing permissions for a specific user.
+ICMA files are used to assign a portion of a document to an editor.